reactiveui/website/input/docs/handbook/view-models/index.md

 as boring, mechanical, and as short as possible, because it is inherently untestable.

-This class is called the **ViewModel**, and it is the *Model* of a *View*.
-This means, that you usually have one ViewModel per View.
+This regular, testable class is called the **ViewModel**, and it is the *Model* of a *View*.
+A view is a composable piece of the UI that handles a particular and well-defined UI function on the page.
+This means, that each view will usually have one viewmodel to handle that function.
 This doesn't have to be strictly true, but it is generally the case.

 Another important aspect of understanding ViewModels is that they are an abstraction to separate *policy* from *mechanism*.
 ViewModels do not deal in